Raedin24/School/L400/Sem 2/DCIT 428/Untitled.md

 ## Types of Digital to Analog Modulation
 1. Digital-to-analog conversion -> Broken down into
 2. Amplitude shift keying (ASK), Frequency shift keying (FSK), Phase shift keying (PSK) -> Can be combined into

-**ASK**
-- Binary modulation, similar to amplitude modulation
+3. Quadrature amplitude modulation (QAM)

-> Signals are only shown when there is a 1.
+> In ASK, signals are only shown when there is a 1.
+> In FSK, frequency of the signal increases when there is a 1.
+If not, it goes back to the resting state
+>
+>